prebid/prebid.github.io/dev-docs/activity-controls.md

 #### Rule Conditions

-A `condition` in an Activity Control rule is a function that receives information about the activity that is about to be performed.
+A `condition` is a javascript function that receives information about the activity that is about to be performed.
 If a condition evaluates to true, the `allow` attribute of the rule will be utilized.
 If there's no condition specified, the rule's `allow` attribute will always be utilized.

-These are are the parameters available to the condition function:
+These are the parameters available to the condition function:

 {: .table .table-bordered .table-striped }
 | Name | Type | Available for | Description |